 High-resolution computed tomography (HRCT) of the chest reveals perilymphatic nodular lesions that are usually peribronchovascular, subpleural, and/or perifissural in distribution along with enlargement of hilar and mediastinal lymph nodes.
 Computed tomography (CT) is more sensitive and specific in evaluating parenchymal lung involvement than plain-film chest radiography.

-4. Pulmonary function tests can identify different patterns of abnormalities, including a reduced carbon dioxide diffusing capacity of the lungs (DLCO), restriction with a reduced vital capacity, and commonly evidence of airflow obstruction related to endobronchial disease.
+4. Pulmonary function tests can identify different patterns of abnormalities, including a reduced carbon dioxide diffusing capacity of the lungs (DLCO), restriction with reduced vital capacity, and commonly evidence of airflow obstruction related to small airway/endobronchial disease.

 5. Bronchoscopy is done with the aim of performing lymph node biopsy (preferably using endobronchial ultrasonography), biopsy of bronchial mucosa, transbronchial lung biopsy, or bronchoalveolar lavage (≥25% of lymphocytes or a CD4+:CD8+ cell ratio >3.5).